nhmduy/LMGP/README.md

-# LMGP: Lifted Multicut Optimization for Multi-Camera Multi-People Tracking
+# LMGP: Lifted Multicut Optimization for Multi-Camera Multi-People Tracking - Test

 This readme will test branch